abhijeetsugam/Flight-Prediction-Data_Intensive_Computing/README.md

 Flight: Flight stores information regarding the plane's flight code.
 It is a categorical feature.
 Source City: City from which the flight takes off.
 It is a categorical feature having 6 unique cities.
-Departure Time: This is a derived categorical feature obtained created by grouping time periods into bins.
+Departure Time: This is a derived categorical feature obtained created by grouping periods into bins.
 It stores information about the departure time and have 6 unique time labels.
 Stops: A categorical feature with 3 distinct values that stores the number of stops between the source and destination cities.